Matex600/Warhammer-Quiz/README.md

 ## Bugs

+No bugs reported as of now.

 # Site Deployment

+## Publishing
 * Site was deployed to github pages with the following steps.
   1. Navigate to github your repositories select repository.
   2. In the repository find "settings" scroll down to "pages" tab.